 Pour the Worcestershire sauce on top of the onions.
 Sprinkle the brown sugar over the onions.

-Cover the pot and place in the oven for 4 hours.
+Cover the pot and place in the oven for 3-4 hours.
+When it’s fork tender and falling apart it’s ready!

 After cooking shred the meat on a plate and place back in the pot with all of the luscious gravy.